DeweyBanks/Survey2/readme.md

 #### User Stories
     Vistor = A user with no user_account
-    User = A user who has signed up with a user_account Admin = A User whos email matches the app's admin email.
+    User = A user who has signed up with a user_account.
+Has all abilites of Vistor.
+    Admin = A User whos email matches the app's admin email.
+Has all abilities of User.

     As a Vistor I should be able to create a user_account using my Facebook account.
     As a Vistor I should be able to create a user_account using my email.